 Global Food Crisis: All About Food Insecurity

-To date, we have sufficient food for roughly seven billion people alive today, yet almost a billion people also are hungry or malnourished, generally because of poverty and unequal food distribution.
-As per its definition, food insecurity is characterized as the lack of a reliable supply of food for a functioning and healthy life.
-As such, there are a number of individuals all around the world who experience the ill effects of a deficiency of food and can't determine whether they will actually be able to feed themselves the following day or by the day's end.
+We have sufficient food for roughly seven billion people alive today.
+Yet, almost a billion people are also hungry or malnourished, generally because of poverty and unequal food distribution.
+As per its definition, food insecurity is characterized as the lack of a reliable food supply for a functioning and healthy life.
+As such, several individuals worldwide experience the ill effects of a food deficiency and can't determine whether they can feed themselves the following day or by the day's end.
 This is the premise of characterizing food insecurity.

-In this article, we will talk about the causes, effects, and solutions to food insecurity and end this global food crisis for good.
+This article will discuss the causes, effects, and solutions to food insecurity and end this global food crisis for good.

 The Causes of Global Food Crisis